vaheed/sip-ai-agent/README.md

 ```

 For production builds run `npm run build`.
 The compiled assets are emitted to
-`app/static/dashboard` and automatically served by the FastAPI application at
-`/dashboard`.
+`web/dist` and copied into both Docker images during the multi-stage build: the
+FastAPI application serves them from `app/static/dashboard` while the Nginx
+`web` image serves them directly at the container root.

 Set `MONITOR_SESSION_TTL` (seconds) to adjust how long administrator sessions
 remain valid.
 The authentication cookie name defaults to `monitor_session` and